Sourav12061999/We-Commerce/README.md

  ![Product Details](https://next-js-blog-codebash.s3.us-east-2.amazonaws.com/Screenshot+2022-08-29+at+9.39.52+AM.png)

   - ###  Cart Window:-
   Here all the products added to the cart will be shown.
-At the bottom there is total price of the cart and the proceed to buy button.
-Clicking on the button will redirect the user to the Payment Page .

   ![cart](https://miro.medium.com/max/875/1*jBJkRpRw0VNdZ2eCphX_4A.png)